 Fried Okra Bites

-- In a small bowl, whisk together egg and hot sauce.
-Add egg mixture to okra and carefully stir to coat each piece.
+- In a small bowl, whisk together the large egg and hot sauce.
+Add egg mixture to the floured okra and carefully stir to coat each piece.

-- Place cornmeal in a zippered bag.
-Add salt, onion salt, and black pepper.
+- Place cornmeal in a gallon freezer bag.
+Add seasoned salt, onion salt, and freshly ground black pepper.
 Mix well.

-- Heat oil in Dutch Oven to 400 degrees.
+- Heat peanut oil in a Dutch Oven to 350 degrees.
 Fry okra in batches until pieces are golden brown.
-Return oil to 400 degrees between each batch.
+Return oil to 350 degrees between each batch.